Ruiqi Zhang

 4k video, 17:32, 2022

-is a desktop film that provides a concise review of the advancements in 5G communication technology and the evolution of the Internet.
-It delves into the intricate relationship between conspiracy theories, rumors, and the infrastructure of the network.
-This film is structured into four interconnected segments and features soundscapes created by sound artists Matt Dowdy & Liza Pittard.
-These segments continuously strive to rationalize the seemingly irrational act of burning communication towers.
+(2022) is a desktop film that offers a concise review of the advancements in 5G communication technology and the evolution of the Internet.
+It delves into the intricate relationship between conspiracy theories, rumors, and network infrastructure.
+The film is structured into four interconnected segments, each continuously striving to rationalize the seemingly irrational act of burning a cell tower.

-The inspiration for the storyline was drawn from real-world news reports, attempting to envision a plausible scenario behind the burning of a 5G cell tower.
-This film follows the perspectives of a virtual 3D male and the narration of a female anchor.
-It explores themes about the pioneering hypertext project, the 5G protocol, and the pathways of submarine optical cables.
+The inspiration for the storyline was drawn from real-world news, attempting to envision a plausible scenario behind the burning of a 5G cell tower.
+The film follows the perspectives of a virtual 3D male and the narration of a female anchor.
+It explores the inner connections between the pioneering hypertext project, the 5G protocol, and the pathways of submarine optical cables.

 vimeo